jaantollander/masters-thesis/content/10_introduction.md

 Our goal is to create active monitoring and near real-time warning systems to identify users whose programs use the file system in a problematic way.
 We believe that real-time monitoring will provide valuable information for improving the usability and throughput of the system.

+TODO: reference to Section \ref{monitoring-system} and \ref{analyzing-statistics}

 Currently, when file system issues emerge, administrators have to determine the reason manually.
 In many cases, the problem disappears before they have identified the actual cause.
-With active monitoring, system administrator should be able to identify the causes and take action as the issues occur, not afterwards.
+With active monitoring, system administrators should be able to identify the causes and take action as the issues occur, not afterward.
 It should also reduce the amount of manual work involved.

 Additionally, we aim to provide information that can guide future procurements and configuration changes such that the investments and modifications improve the critical parts of the storage system.

+TODO: reference to Section \ref{results}